 4. Watson Lake

-Just a short drive outside of town, Watson Lake is one of the two lakes at Granite Dells, an area known for its massive granite boulders and bedrock formations formed over countless eons of erosion.
+A short drive away from town, I had the pleasure of visiting Watson Lake, one of the two lakes nestled within Granite Dells.
+This area is renowned for its awe-inspiring granite boulders and captivating bedrock formations that have been shaped by countless eons of erosion.

 5. Downtown Historic Area